Silicon Valley - Seasons 1-4

 Mediaversity Grade: D 2.06/5

 Judge defends his show by calling it satire.
-But our data dive argues that it doesn’t matter what Judge intends—his show gets its laughs on the backs of misogyny and racial stereotypes, which is irresponsible when its depictions are internalized by an entire industry (and wider audience) that already collectively believes the false narrative that only white men succeed in the tech world.
+But our data dive argues that it doesn’t matter what Judge intends—his show gets its laughs on the backs of misogyny and racial stereotypes, which is irresponsible when its depictions are internalized by an entire industry (and wider audience) that already collectively believes the false narrative that only white men succeed in tech.

-While HBO’s Silicon Valley is an enjoyable show, and I wouldn't dissuade anyone from watching it, please make sure your eyes are open to its erasure of already-marginalized communities within the tech industry.
+While HBO’s Silicon Valley is an enjoyable show, and I wouldn't dissuade anyone from watching it, please make sure your eyes are open to its erasure of women, Asian people, and LGBTQ people within the tech industry.

 Like Silicon Valley?
 Try these other bro-ey titles.